-What happens quite often, however, is the desire to have certain features moved -- just because.
-Certain site items such as logos, navigation, search and logins, for example, are located in specific areas for good reason.
+What happens quite often, however, is the desire to have certain features moved — just because.
+Website items such as logos, navigation, search and logins, for example, are located in specific areas for good reason.

-We shouldn't consider moving and/or replacing standard and customary site staples with data or information just because.
-What we all have to remember is there are expectations by your site visitors for common site items to be placed where visitors are used to finding them and will look to find them.
+We shouldn’t consider moving and/or replacing standard and customary site staples just because.
+The reason is there are expectations by your site visitors for common site features to be placed where visitors are used to finding them.
+And will look to find them.

 Above the Fold!